PaddlePaddle/PaddleCustomDevice/backends/npu/README.md

 ## Environment Variables

+> Note: docker image may change the value of these variables, please run `env | grep FLAGS` in docker to confirm.

 | Subject     | Variable Name       | Type   | Description    | Default Value |
 | -------- | -------------------------------- | ------ | --------------------------------- | ------------------------------------------------------------ |